 New Orleans has always been on my bucket list of places to visit – something my mom and I had in common.
 After all, it made The New York Times list of “52 Places to Go in 2018.”
 We decided to take our very first mother-daughter trip to explore the extraordinary culinary reputation of the city from bold flavors to historic dining venues.
+Keep reading for more on my first trip to New Orleans.

 We started out by researching the classic dishes New Orleans is famous for, such as BBQ shrimp, turtle soup, and beignets.
 Then, we created a restaurant “hit list” – a combination of the old and the new.
 We wanted to sample some traditional foods to learn why they have stood the test of time.
 And, we wanted to try some new dishes to learn how they are incorporating the traditions of Cajun and Creole flavors into current food trends.